Research for Rare - Research for rare diseases

 What is an Abnormal DNA Damage Response?

 Disorders with Abnormal DNA Damage Response/Repair (DADDR) are rare genetic conditions with impaired DNA repair or maintenance.
-These serious diseases occur when damage to the genetic material cannot be repaired by the body’s own cells due to certain defects in genes that normally control these repair mechanisms.
+These rare and serious diseases occur when damage to the genetic material cannot be repaired by the body’s own cells due to certain defects in genes that normally control these repair mechanisms.
 Depending on the repair process that is disturbed in each case, different pathologies develop.
 Those affected suffer from a greatly increased risk of cancer and extreme sensitivity to conventional cancer therapies.

 One DADDR is the Fanconi anemia.
 In Germany, there are only a few hundred people affected.
 These suffer from a predisposition to develop malignant tumors in various organ systems.